 - 1. MOST dances are limited to seventh and eighth graders.
 Some dances may be held for 6th graders. - 2.
 Parents/guardians are asked to pick up students immediately after the party/dance.
-We expect students to have their transportation pre-arranged to ensure that students are not left after an activity without a ride home. - 3.
-Once a student enters the grounds he/she must go directly to the event and remain for the duration of the event unless a parent provides written notice that their child can leave early. - 4.
+We expect students to have their transportation pre-arranged to ensure that students are not left after an activity without a ride home. - Once a student enters the grounds he/she must go directly to the event and remain for the duration of the event unless a parent provides written notice that their child can leave early (or parent shows to pick up their student).
+Students must enter the activity/dance within 15 minutes of the start time or they will not be allowed in. - 4.
 All school rules apply during the event. - 5.
-No outside food or drinks are allowed at the dances/parties.
+No outside food or drinks are allowed at the dances/parties. - 6.
+Students are NOT allowed to bring a backpack into the event.
+They may carry a small wallet or purse to carry personal items.
+This will be checked upon entering the activity or dance by a staff person. - 7.
+Students are not allowed to use their personal cell phones to take pictures or videos of others without that person's permission.
+Students should never be on social media during a school event.